Fred Hepburn

 agent: Natalie Spanier - natalie@sternwild.com

-His recent work includes Twitter: Breaking the Bird, the critically acclaimed CNN Originals/BBC series charting the rise and moral collapse of the world’s most influential social media platform.
-The series received four-star reviews across the UK broadsheets and was praised by the San Francisco Chronicle as “an epic tale of tech triumph and lost idealism.”
+Other recent work includes Twitter: Breaking the Bird, the critically acclaimed CNN Originals/BBC series charting the rise and moral collapse of one of the world’s most influential social media platforms.
+The series received four-star reviews from The Times, The Telegraph, The Independent, The Guardian, the Daily Mail and the i-paper, and was described by the San Francisco Chronicle as “an epic tale of tech triumph and lost idealism.”